 Now, it’s time to get creative!
 How you introduce them can depend on what stage, or feeding style, your baby is currently following.
 If you’re starting off on purees, there are still many options for including them in your baby’s diet!

-- You can start with peanut flours, powders, or almond flour, mixed in with a soft puree like apple sauce.
+- You can start with peanut flours, powders, or almond flour, mixed in with a soft puree like apple sauce or yogurt.
 You can also take peanut or nut butter, water it down with hot water, and then mix this into the purees you’re serving.

 - It only takes a tiny amount to be considered an exposure, so you can even take nut/peanut butter directly, water it down a bit so it’s not clumpy (choking hazard) and dab a thin amount on their lips.